- Mapping the potential loss and migration of mangroves in Northwest Madagascar due to sea level rise

 Due to the rapid growth of urbanization, species biodiversity is threatened and the innate relationship between humans and nature begins to fade gradually.
 Urban green spaces play a vital role in reconnecting human and urbanized landscape with its unique characteristics.
 Meanwhile, virtual gaming technology with applied geographic information has made a spectacular process to promote interactions between humans and their surroundings.

-- Mapping ‘Blue Carbon’ in Cambodian Mangroves
+- Mapping ‘Blue Carbon’ in Cambodian Mangroves: A Case Study Analysis for the Koh Rong Archipelago

 Mangrove forests, and other coastal ecosystems, are recognized for their role in climate change mitigation due to their significant potential for carbon storage and carbon sequestration.
 These ecosystems are some of the most threatened ecosystems on earth and are at risk of loss and degradation because of anthropogenic activities.
 Carbon financing mechanisms offer a way to help implement, finance and support the conservation and restoration of coastal ecosystems.